 Community Ward Funding unfortunately cannot support individuals, families or businesses facing hardships.
 The Council has launched several schemes to support individuals during the current outbreak, please see further details below.

 Community Ward Funding cannot be used to fund political or religious events.
 The funds cannot be used to cover the cost of items such as alcohol, cigarettes or used towards profit-making activities and gambling such as raffles.
-See “” for more information.
+See acceptable proofs of expenditure for more information.

 You cannot apply for funds to cover projects that have already happened or for items that have already been bought.
 Only costs outlined in your application will be reimbursed, providing receipts or invoices have been submitted.
 Please contact the team if you are unsure cwfsupport@walthamforest.gov.uk.